Glench/ExtPay/README.md

 # ExtPay.js — Payments in browser extensions
 The JavaScript library for [ExtensionPay.com](https://extensionpay.com), a service to easily add payments to browser extensions.
+So far ExtensionPay has earned extension creators **over $200k and counting**!

 ```js
 // Example code